ugcd/solarius/README.md

 A2: The `solarius` package supports only three basic models: `polygenic`, `multipoint` and `mga` commands of SOLAR.

 In future versions of `solarius`, we don't plan to include any complex models, mainly because the SOLAR environment is not as user-friendly as R, for example.
-In addition, GxE tcl scripts are not publicly available (in our group, we did some other analyses like GxE with custom tcl scripts using exclusively SOLAR).
+In addition, GxE tcl scripts are not publicly available (in our group, we did some specific analyses like GxE with custom tcl scripts using exclusively SOLAR).

 Q3: When I tried to install the package, this was the message I got: